 The jury is still out on the reason for the sharp decline in the Olmec population — their cities emptied by around 100 BCE — but it's likely that it was because of the silting of their rivers caused by management of the waterway.
 Things like artificial channels and dams and dikes disrupt the natural flow of the river and can cause the buildup of current-choking silt.
 Changes in the water flow could have been too disruptive for the Olmec to adapt to, sending their agricultural harvests steadily downward.

 Easter Island, best known for its famous moai — the large iconic stone statues found spread throughout the island — sits in the Pacific Ocean between South America and Australia.
 The island, first discovered by European explorers in 1722, is thought to have been populated around the same time Hawaii was discovered and settled.

-The exact history of the Polynesians who originally lived there is somewhat murky, but it is clear that the island was once the home to a diverse range of large trees, some as tall as 50 feet high.
+On top of using stones and quarries on the island to carve the moai, the islanders also relied heavily on trees.
+The island was once the home to a diverse range of large trees, some as tall as 50 feet high.
 These trees were used by island inhabitants to build fishing boats.
 Trees also may have been used to build and move the huge stone statues.

 By the time the first Europeans arrived, the island was devoid of trees and had seen the extinction of every species of native bird.
 The deforestation of the island resulted in a crash in the human population size, from an estimated peak of 15,000 to just 2,000 to 3,000 people by 1722.
 Without the trees that formed the backbone of the islands ecosystem, the whole system was thrown out of whack, taking down the birds and other animal species that depended on the trees for food and/or habitat.
 This had a devastating effect on the people living on the island and was the primary cause of their decimation.